travis-ci/docs-travis-ci-com/blog/_posts/2014-01-06-opsworks-cloud-files-and-divshot-deployment.md

     $ travis setup divshot

-Read more about Divshot.io deployment [here](http://about.travis-ci.org/docs/user/deployment/divshot).
+Read more about Divshot deployment [here](http://about.travis-ci.org/docs/user/deployment/divshot).

 Send a huge thank you to the many volunteers that contributed to make this possible: Johannes Würbach, Brad Gignac,  and Joshua Anderson.